ArishiGupta18/Microsoft-Engage/README.md

 5. Once the data is compiled, it is taken as input in a tool named Microsoft Power BI with the help of windows credentials, which is used for data analysis and visualization as per user requirement

 ## **DATA COMPILATION STEPS:**
-1.	elimination of data redundancy ( 1.SQL_DataCleaning.sql )
+1. Elimination of data redundancy ( 1.SQL_DataCleaning.sql )
-2.	applying proper constraints like ex-showroom price should be int, city_Mileage in decimal (18,2) also the null columns were analysed and proper steps were taken and so on.
+2. Applying proper constraints like ex-showroom price should be int, city_Mileage in decimal (18,2) also the null columns were analysed and proper steps were taken and so on.
 For that, necessary steps were carried out (2.SQL_DeleteDuplicateRecords.sql )
 3. Preparation of target/sales data (3.SQL_CreatingSalesDataTable.sql , 4.SQL_LogicToUpdate_Target_Sale_Data.sql )
 4. Primary key, foreign key constrains were applied to increase the data efficiency (through sql enterprise database diagram)
 5. Concept of ranking/scaling were introduced based on some special security features (5_SQL_Ranking.sql)